vah13/Oracle-BI-bugs/README.md

         return new Integer(key).toString();
     }
 ```
 WHAT?
-The session is value of 2 public data?
+Is the session consists of two public datas?
 I tried to write a simple code here what I got
 ![web](https://github.com/vah13/Oracle-BI-bugs/blob/master/img/hash.png)